anhaidgroup/delex/examples/Single-Machine-Example.md

 #### Data

 The data we downloaded earlier contains files in parquet format.
 This is a small dataset of paper citations with about 1000 rows per table.
+We now load in the paths to the data files.

 ```
 # path to the test data directory